-If you want to gain the competitive edge you need in today’s job market, challenge yourself and contribute meaningfully to your field, this website can help you find the perfect program, financial information and other resources needed to obtain that advanced degree.
+If you want to gain the competitive edge you need in today’s job market, challenge yourself and contribute meaningfully to your field, considering graduate school to obtain an advanced degree may be your next step.

-Earning a graduate degree can help you expand or change your career, increase your income, become a respected expert in your field, pursue your love for learning, learn in a challenging and stimulating environment and meet and interact with like-minded individuals.
-However, it requires a tremendous amount work and focus, especially if your program requires a practicum and/or internship and costs a great deal of money.
-Therefore, you should weigh these factors when deciding whether to attend graduate school:
+Earning a graduate degree can help you expand or change your career, increase your income, become a respected expert, pursue your love for learning, grow in a stimulating environment and interact with like-minded individuals.
+However, it requires a tremendous amount of work and likely costs a great deal of money.
+Weigh these factors when deciding whether to attend graduate school:

-If you’re not sure whether to pursue a graduate degree, talk to other individuals such as:
+If you’re unsure whether to pursue a graduate degree, talk to other individuals such as:

 - People who have the job and degree that interests you